By Claire GagneUpdated Apr 05, 2017

 Back in Courtenay, Alison shifted her focus from an on-the-ground grassroots effort to a strategic campaign.
 She engaged the media, met with politicians, attended candlelight vigils and gathered support from thousands of Canadians.
 Family and friends have rallied around her, planning events and raising money to help with her mounting travel and legal bills.
 Tens of thousands of letters have been sent to MPs, urging action.

 Holidays hit her the hardest—they are a symbol of the life she fought for during the divorce.
 “We celebrated every holiday after I left Saren with the greatest of gusto,” she says.
-“I had a lot of years [of not being allowed to celebrate] to make up to those kids.”
+“I had a lot of years [of] to make up to those kids.”
 Now, when her kids’ friends have birthday parties, they place pictures of Sharvahn, Rojevahn, Dersim and Meitan on the table in their stead.
 The Friday before Mother’s Day, the kids who would have been Dersim’s classmates came to her house with flowers and heart-shaped lawn signs that they had made with messages of love and support.